sambanova/ai-starter-kit/benchmarking/benchmarking_bundles/README.md

 If `concurrency_enabled: false` in `config.yaml`, models are benchmarked **row by row** in the order defined in `model_configs_example.csv`.

 This mode is useful for:
+- Running on limited resources
+- Exposing switching-time effects
 - Debugging
-- Isolating switching-time effects
-- Running on limited resources

 #### 3.2 Concurrent execution